Lyme Carditis Heart Block Progression Can Occur Within Hours

 Lyme carditis often resolves with antibiotics alone, without the need for permanent cardiac intervention.

-After seven days of IV antibiotic treatment, the patient’s heart block and bradycardia resolved completely without the need for a temporary pacemaker.
+After seven days of IV antibiotic treatment, the patient’s heart block and bradycardia resolved completely without requiring a temporary pacemaker.

 Atrioventricular (AV) block can occur in several degrees of severity: